Nate Colbert: Professional career

 Colbert was signed by his hometown Cardinals as an amateur free agent in 1964.
 There was no MLB draft until 1965, allowing him to sign with the team of his choosing.
 He declined 16 major league bonus offers and 30 college scholarships to sign with St. Louis.
 He had always wanted to play for the same team as his boyhood hero, Musial.
 The Houston Astros selected Colbert in the Rule 5 draft in 1965, and he made his MLB debut with the Astros in 1966.
 He also played for the Astros in 1968 before being selected by the San Diego Padres in the 1968 expansion draft.

 Throughout his career with the Padres from 1969 to 1974, he was a standout player and their biggest star as they finished in last place in the six-team National League (NL) West in each of their first six seasons, averaging 101 losses per season and concluding each year from 28 1/2 to 42 games behind the division leader.
 In 1969, the Padres' inaugural season and Colbert's first full season in the big leagues, San Diego began the season with Bill Davis at first base, and Colbert started only four of the first 15 games.
 However, Davis was traded midseason, and Colbert ended the season with a team-leading 24 home runs with 66 runs batted in (RBIs) and a .255 batting average.
-His homers led all MLB rookies that season.
+His home runs led all MLB rookies that season.
 He hit 38 home runs in 1970, tying him for fifth with Hank Aaron in the NL.
 The next year, Colbert was named to his first All-Star Game.
 He led the Padres in home runs (27) and RBIs (84), and improved his batting average for the third straight season, hitting .264 after batting .259 in 1970.